Register to get access to free programming courses with interactive exercises

 If you’re still convinced that Bootstrap isn’t suitable for creating colorful sites, check out the official Bootstrap blog, which features sites that use Bootstrap as a framework.
 Among them are both small projects and quite large ones.

 Another project that uses Bootstrap — is Hexlet.
-Yes, every page of our site uses Bootstrap, and often in the standard version.
-For speed of development, we deliberately minimize the amount of CSS code that is written in-house.
-This allows us to quickly update versions of Bootstrap and implement new functionality.
-Have a look around the site, look at the pages, and see how Bootstrap does its job.
+Yes, every page of our site uses Bootstrap in the standard version.
+We deliberately minimize the amount of CSS code written in-house for speedy development.
+It allows us to update versions of Bootstrap and implement new functionality quickly.
+Look around the site, look at the pages, and see how Bootstrap does its job.

 Are there any more questions?
 Ask them in the Discussion section.